 Sort out the paperwork

-They can also take care of issues during the tenancy, although all of this will come at a cost, which could reduce your profits.
+It can also take care of issues during the tenancy, although all of this will come at a cost, which could reduce your profits.
+Full management could cost up to around 20% of the rent.

-For more potential pitfalls of investing in a buy to let property, read these 10 profit draining landlord cost you might not have considered.
+For more potential pitfalls of investing in a buy to let property, read these 10 profit-draining landlord costs you might not have considered.

 Renting your property out can be stressful, especially if you encounter unexpected expenses.
 Compare landlord insurance to get the protection you need for less.